Rare food allergies can be a big deal.

-We’re all aware of the major allergy monsters and how to look out for them.
-But, beyond the big names like wheat and soy, there are a whole load of dangers that sneak under the radar.
+Beyond the big names like wheat and soy, there are a whole load of dangers that sneak under the radar.
 These reactions, though sometimes incredibly rare, can be just as lethal.
-Here are seven of the world’s most unusual food allergies.

 1. Red Meat